jupediaz/chatgpt-prompt-splitter/README.md

 The project includes an easy-to-use web interface for inputting the long text, selecting the maximum length of each chunk, and copying the chunks individually to paste them to ChatGPT.

+## Post on Medium

+You can read the full article on Medium: [ChatGPT PROMPTs Splitter: Split long text prompts into smaller chunks for ChatGPT](https://medium.com/@josediazmoreno/break-the-limits-send-large-text-blocks-to-chatgpt-with-ease-6824b86d3270)

 ## How it works

 The tool uses a simple algorithm to split the text into smaller chunks.
 The algorithm is based on the following rules: